mia-platform-marketplace/cpp-oatpp-hello-world-microservice-example/README.md

 Give your microservice the name you prefer, in this walkthrough we'll refer to it with the following name: **my-oat-cpp-service-name**.
 Then, fill the other required fields and confirm that you want to create a microservice.
 A more detailed description on how to create a Microservice can be found in [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#2-service-creation) section of Mia-Platform documentation.

-> :warning:
-> Please once the service is installed in your project verify **Probes** confiugration, boot time of Springboot applications may be long
-> so you might want to propertly tune readiness and liveness probes.

 ## Expose an endpoint to your microservice

 In order to access to your new microservice it is necessary to create an endpoint that targets it.